 Jessica grew up in Idaho, got her schooling there, gained excellent grades at college, fell in love and fell out again, and went out-of-state to get her university education.
 Before she’d even made the long road back to her hometown to start to think about what she was going to do with the rest of her life (and thanks primarily to a few spoken words in the right businessman’s ear from one of her professors, and a large slice of luck), she landed a well-paid position as a copywriter for a well-branded publishing company.

 Jessica’s future looked undoubtedly rosy.
 The new job started next month, and she was busy checking out apartments with her Mom.
-Her Dad was pleased she was finally becoming an adult, and at last putting her academic partying days behind her, as Jessica had a little bit of a reputation among her circle of friends for never refusing what was offered – a joint, a tablet, a drink.
+Her Dad was pleased she was finally becoming an adult, and at last putting her academic partying days behind her, as Jessica had a little bit of a reputation among her circle of friends for never refusing what was offered, whether it was weed, a tablet, or a drink.
 Jessica was a girl who just wanted to have fun.